-Only SPDYN that works on CPU will be installed with this option.
-If the user additionally needs analysis tools as well as ATDYN, one must prepare another GENESIS directory, and install without the "--enable-single" option.
+Only SPDYN that works on CPU will be installed with these options.
+If the user additionally needs analysis tools as well as ATDYN, one must prepare another GENESIS directory, and install without "--enable-single" or "--enable-mixed" option.

 Configuration for GPGPU calculation